ngrok/ngrok-docs/docs/guides/oidc-with-ngrok.md

 ngrok integrates with a variety of them.
 For example, [Auth0](/integrations/auth0/), [Curity](/integrations/curity/), Facebook, [FusionAuth](/integrations/fusionauth/), Google, [JumpCloud](/integrations/jumpcloud/), LinkedIn, [MiniOrange](/integrations/miniorange/), [Okta](/integrations/okta/), [Wallix Trustelem](/integrations/trustelem/), and others.
 See [ngrok partners](https://ngrok.com/partners).

-By adding OIDC support to your application you also enable the application to participate in the Single Sign-On (SSO) provided by the identity provider: users authenticate once and access multiple applications seamlessly.
+By adding OIDC to your application you also enable the application to participate in the Single Sign-On (SSO) provided by the identity provider: users authenticate once and access multiple applications seamlessly.

 The OIDC widespread adoption and active developer community ensure continued support, updates, and security improvements, providing a standardized, secure, and flexible solution for protecting your application.

 ### Command line configuration

-Use the `--oidc`, `--oidc-client-id`, and `--oidc-client-secret` flags with your ngrok agent to enable an identity provider for your application with no code change.
+Use the `--oidc`, `--oidc-client-id`, and `--oidc-client-secret` flags with your ngrok agent to enable an identity provider for your application with no code changes.

 For example, if you want to enable OIDC with Google run the following command: